 I have been using What's News with my Grade 6 Social Studies (MYP 1 Individuals and Societies) class and What's Up with my Grade 7 History/Geography (MYP2 Individuals and Societies) class.
 These are interactive projects that engage students in current events.
-Students have an opportunity to work on several Approaches to Learning skills such as communication, thinking and self-management.
-By critically reflecting on how these events link to our unit of inquiry, students make real world connections.
+Students have an opportunity to work on several Approaches to Learning Skills such as communication, thinking and self-management.
+By critically reflecting on how these events link to our units of inquiry, students make real world connections.
 These activities engage the presenter and the entire class community in learning within and beyond the curriculum.
 These are amazing projects to help students self-direct, and they scaffold learning over the entire school year.

 Teacher- Individuals and Societies MYP 1 and 2 (Grade 6 and 7)

 I think this is fabulous.
 I can just feel the energy the working on BOBs will generate in the classroom.
 It is such an excellent opportunity for teachers to get to know their students and for students to learn about eachother in ways they would never do on their own.
 You made this point so well with the example of the student who was so quiet.

 Interesting that it was the interpersonal and social gains that jumped out for me.
 This has always been my focus.